+People will need regular reminders.
 Practical ideas for improving response rates include:

-- Ensuring your team(s) know the Barometer is coming and why they are being asked to complete it and what the next steps are. - Having a clear timeframe for completion. - Making someone responsible for following up. - Sending a reminder by e-mail, at meetings and through newsletters and other communication channels used by your organisation. - Making sure that people know that senior leadership are committed to its success and to taking action.
+- Ensuring your team(s) know it is coming, why they are being asked to complete it and what the next steps are. - Having a clear timeframe for completion. - Making someone responsible for following up. - Sending a reminder by email, putting it on the agenda of meetings, reminders in newsletters and through other communication channels used by your organisation. - Making sure that people know that senior leadership are committed to its success and to taking action.